rolling-sagas/rs-doc/items_equipment/README.md

 - Consumable: Are items that disappears after using.
 (Affects character stats and equipments)
 - Tool: Items that can be used multiple time. (**can be used on the environment**)
 - Key Item: Specifically for story purposes.
+- Equipment/Brawl: Gives the player character a brawl weapon to use against enemy
-- Equipment/Weapon: Gives the player character a weapon to use against enemy
+- Equipment/Melee: Gives the player character a melee weapon to use against enemy
+- Equipment/Firearms: Gives the player character a firearm to use against enemy
 - Equipment/Armor: Gives the player character armor for better survival

 ### Consumable: